 The hotel has three rooms that have been adapted for wheelchair users, and there’s a lift to access all of the floors, including the underground screening room.

-Furry friends stay for a one-off fee of £35; dog beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
-Dog-friendly rooms are very limited, so you'll need to request one at the time of booking.
+Furry friends can join for £35 a stay – pet-friendly rooms are limited (and ever-popular), so you'll need to request one at the time of booking.
+Beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
 See more pet-friendly hotels in Hampshire.

 Welcome, but only over-16s can stay in the main-house rooms.
 Cots (free) and extra beds (free for under-fours, £100 a night for 4–16-year-olds) can be added to the Chamber and Master rooms.
-Children are welcome in Marle, but there’s no special menu.
+Marle restaurant has a children's menu.

 In the cosy corner nook of the terrace closest to the dining room, which is lined by floor-to-ceiling glass windows on both sides so you can admire the acreage.
 In Hearth, pull up a pew as close to the kitchen as your body temperature can handle.